tamarakaufler/go-calculate-for-me/README.md

 All code is stored and organised within a monorepo.
 Each service lives in its own directory.
 All protobuf descriptions share one directory (pb).The frontend to the calculation services (fe-service) has (gorilla) handlers and (gRPC) clients stored in their respective subdirectories (handler, client).
 Kubernetes deployment yamls are stored in the deployment dir.

 Makefile is used for ease of development and running.

+The application is deployed in a Kubernetes cluster.

 ## Protocol buffers
 Autogenerate grpc code by running the following commands in the root derectory: